tlwl19/EGL314/README.md

 <br>

-This is to save and convert what's on canvas to be shown on grid :
+This is to save the colour that is drawn on the canvas:
 ```
 def save_draw_colour(list):
   global value